orhansoyuhos/RSA-for-Object-Scene-Perception/README.md

 # RSA-for-Object-Scene-Perception
-For a dataset of images, I used transfer learning to test the performance of several neural networks and applied representational similarity analysis (RSA).

 - 'Python_extractFeatures' folder is to extract features of a given image from a selected neural network trained on the object (ImageNet) or scene classification (Places365) or semantic segmentation (COCOpascal).
 - 'MATLAB_extractRDMs' folder is to extract representational dissimilarity matrices (RDMs) for RSA.